 Boulder City: Similan Island No.3

 Although a less frequently dived site, Boulder City is located to the South East of Shark Fin Reef, which is in turn South East of Island No. 3.
-Boulder City dive site consists of 3 submerged pinnacles surrounded by clusters of boulders.
+As such, Boulder City dive consists of 3 submerged pinnacles surrounded by clusters of boulders.
 Hence the dive site name Boulder City and is definitely worth a visit.

 From time to time unexpected “Big Stuff” also makes an appearance here.
 We have seen Pink Whip Rays, Mantas and on at least five occasions last season Whale Shark!